Hardness of Dynamic Core and Truss Decompositions: Introduction

+The main technical contribution of this work is to obtain a set of lower bounds for dynamic graph problems via reductions from a dynamic version of the classic \emph{circuit value problem}, in which a circuit of AND-, OR-, 0- and 1-gates must be evaluated under dynamic updates to its wires.
+The circuit value problem is said to be \emph{inherently sequential}, or~\P-complete, and has been used extensively to prove lower bounds in parallel computation~\cite{greenlaw_limits_1995}.

+We show it is also possible to obtain lower bounds for dynamic computation from this problem, using several different techniques.
+Unconditional lower bounds are obtained by using the cell probe model, via reduction from the dynamic XOR problem.
+Recent literature has shown dynamic lower bounds using famous conjectures such as OMv or SETH, and we also derive such lower bounds for circuit value via reductions from matrix multiplication and the satisfiability problem.
+We also bring to light a complexity result which has not been used in the recent literature for dynamic lower bounds, stating that circuit value is complete for~\P under dynamic reductions, that is, it is as hard as any dynamic problem in~\P.

+With these results in hand, we reduce the circuit value problem to the dynamic core decomposition and related problems, which allows us to derive all the same lower bounds for them.
+The main benefit from this technique is reusing well-known complexity results when possible, instead of developing them from scratch in a slightly different model.
+We believe this technique has great potential to be used to prove lower bounds for other dynamic graph problems as well.

-The rest of the paper is organized as follows. \Cref{sec:preliminaries} provides some preliminaries. \Cref{sec:mcv_to_3core} describes reductions from a dynamic version of the classic circuit value problem to our core and truss decomposition problems. \Cref{sec:undirected_omv_lower,sec:undirected_seth_lower,sec:unconditional_core} prove the lower bounds from the \OMvConj, the \SETH, and cell probe models, respectively, while \Cref{sec:kcore_unboundedness} presents the unboundedness result for core and truss maintenance.
-Finally, \Cref{sec:2core_alg} presents a polylog algorithm for the~$2$-core, and \Cref{sec:conclusion} summarizes the work and highlights open problems in the area.
+\subparagraph*{Organization.} The rest of the paper is organized as follows. \Cref{sec:preliminaries} provides some preliminaries. \Cref{sec:mcv_to_3core} describes reductions from a dynamic version of the classic circuit value problem to our core and truss decomposition problems. \Cref{sec:all_lower} proves the stated lower bounds, while \Cref{sec:kcore_unboundedness} presents the unboundedness result for core and truss maintenance. \Cref{sec:2core_alg} presents a polylog algorithm for the~$2$-core and \Cref{sec:no_crossing} proves the nonexistence of a planarizing gadget for~\kcore.
+Finally, \Cref{sec:conclusion} summarizes the work and highlights remaining open problems in the area.